-An energy performance contract (EPC) is a comprehensive agreement in which an energy services company (an ESCO) performs an investment grade energy audit, and develops, designs, arranges financing for, installs, and often operates and maintains energy- and water-saving improvements for a customer, such as a state or county agency.
-Third-party lending institutions generally finance EPC projects.
-The agency uses future avoided costs from utility bills generated by the project to pay off the original investment, plus financing and maintenance costs, over the term of the contract, which can be up to 20 years.
+An energy performance contract (EPC) is a comprehensive agreement in which an energy services company (ESCO) performs an investment grade energy audit, and develops, designs, arranges financing for, installs, and often maintains energy- and water-saving improvements for a customer, such as a state or county agency.
+The ESCO also guarantees that the future avoided utility costs and operational savings generated by the project will be sufficient to pay for all project costs including financing and maintenance costs over the term of the contract.
+Third-party lending institutions generally finance EPC projects and EPC contract terms can be up to 20 years.
 Annual energy savings are contractually guaranteed by the ESCO.
 To ensure accountability, all EPCs include a formal measurement and verification (M&V) plan that specifies procedures the ESCO must follow to demonstrate that the installed energy conservation measures are delivering the guaranteed savings.
 If the savings guarantee is not met in a given year, the ESCO must pay the agency the difference between the guaranteed amount and the actual verified amount.
 This savings guarantee places the risk of performance on the ESCO, not the agency.